 About: A mammary tumor is a benign or cancerous tumour originating in the mammary gland.
 85-95% of mammary tumour in cats are cancerous.

 Single or multiple firm, nodular masses under the skin which may or may not be ulcerated.

 Evaluation of cells or a tissue sample under a microscope.

 Treatment depends on the stage of cancer and may consist of surgery and/or chemotherapy.

 Mammary gland (breast) tumours are similar to breast tumours in people, and it is the third most common tumour in the cat.
 85-95% of mammary gland tumours are malignant, and adenocarcinomas are the most common type of malignant neoplasm of mammary gland cancer.

 The average age of cats with mammary gland tumours is 10-12 years old.
-Intact females are at the greatest risk.
-Spaying, especially prior to their first heat greatly reduces their risk mammary cancer, which suggests a hormonal influence may be involved.
-However, it can also occur in spayed females and males, but it is rare.
-Siamese cats appear to be at an increased risk of developing mammary gland tumours at a younger age.
+Intact females are at the highest risk.
+Spaying, especially before their first heat dramatically reduces their risk of mammary cancer, before the mammary glands are exposed to the sex hormones estrogen and progesterone.

 Fifty percent of cats have tumours in multiple glands.
 Metastasis (spread of the tumour) is common and will often involve regional lymph nodes, lungs, and the liver.